 Recycled vs. Mains

-Given the mains water consumption across USC campuses in 2020 of 30,698 kL and the harvested water consumption across the Sunshine Coast and Moreton Bay campuses of 25,462 kL, the percentage of recycled water being used at US was 45%.
+Given the mains water consumption across USC campuses in 2021 of 27,250 kL at Sunshine Coast and approximately 5,200 kL at Moreton Bay and the harvested water consumption of approximately 28,180 kL at Sunshine Coast and 1,480 kL at Moreton Bay, the percentage of recycled water being used was over 50% at Sunshine Coast and over 22% at Moreton Bay.

 USC is the first university to use recycled water in swimming pool